UiTM Shah Alam LRT station

-The UiTM Shah Alam LRT station is a light rapid transit (LRT) station that serves the Universiti Teknologi MARA (UiTM) campus and Seksyen 16 areas in Shah Alam, Selangor, Malaysia.
-It serves as one of the stations on the Shah Alam line.
-The station is an elevated rapid transit station forming part of the Klang Valley Integrated Transit System.
-The station is located between Petronas and Shell petrol stations near the Federal Highway.
+The UiTM Shah Alam LRT station is a elevated light rapid transit (LRT) station that mainly serves the Universiti Teknologi MARA (UiTM) campus and Section 16 areas of Shah Alam, Selangor, Malaysia.
+The station is an elevated rapid transit station served on the Shah Alam line and forms part of the Klang Valley Integrated Transit System.

-History

 This is the fourteenth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as public parking, kiosks, restrooms, elevators, taxi stands, and feeder buses.
+This LRT station was opened in June 2026 along with other 19 stations.
+It has facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.